Ultrafast Stiffening of the Lattice Potential and Metastable State Formation in 1$T$-TiSe$_2$: 3 Results and discussion

 Phonon properties were also extracted by fitting the damped oscillations using the following expression [blue solid lines in Fig.\ \blue{3(a)}]:

 where $A_i$, $\Gamma_i$, $\omega_i$, and $\phi_i$ are the amplitude, damping rate, frequency, and initial phase of the $i$-th oscillatory signal, respectively.
 The extracted temperature dependence of $\omega_1$ and $\omega_2$ is plotted in Fig.\ \blue{3(c)} (circles), and damping rates $\Gamma_1$ and $\Gamma_2$ in Fig.\ \blue{3(d)} (circles).
 All parameters exhibit significant variations with temperature.
 Specifically, both $\omega_1$ and $\omega_2$ soften (redshift) as temperature increases.
-While $\omega_1$ is well-described by optical phonon anharmonic effects \cite{MBalkanski1983, JMenendez1984} within our experimental resolution, $\Gamma_1$ cannot be fitted by anharmonic effects across the entire temperature range, showing anomalous behavior around $T_{\rm CDW}$ and $T^*$.
-As depicted in Fig. \blue{3(e)}, the FFT amplitude of the $\omega_1$ mode also displays a significant anomaly around $T_{\rm CDW}$ and $T^*$.
-These observations indicate a strong, previously unreported relationship between $\omega_1$ and both the CDW transition and $T^*$.
+The temperature evolution of $\omega_1$ is well described by conventional anharmonic phonon decay within the experimental resolution \cite{MBalkanski1983, JMenendez1984}.
+In contrast, the damping rate $\Gamma_1$ shows pronounced anomalies near $T_{\rm CDW}$ and $T^*$, and the FFT amplitude of $\omega_1$ also displays distinct anomalies at these characteristic temperatures (Fig. \blue{3(e)}), indicating an unexpected sensitivity of the $A_{1g}$ phonon to the electronic and lattice reconstruction associated with the CDW transition and the $T^*$ anomaly.

-The frequency of $A_{1g}$-CDW phonon mode ($\omega_2$) becomes challenging to determine accurately at high temperatures due to its rapidly increasing damping rate and decreasing amplitude with rising temperature (see section \blue{I} in the Supplemental Material \cite{SUPPM}).
-The lower frequency mode, $\omega_2$, clearly exhibits characteristics of a CDW amplitude mode.
-First, its temperature dependence can be described by a mean-field-like relationship \cite{WKLee1988, LCui2017}: $\omega_2$ = $\omega_2(0) \times(1-T/T_{\rm CDW})^\beta$.
-Here, we choose $\beta$ = 0.22, a value deviating from the mean-field theory prediction of $\beta$ = 0.5, to align with the bulk sample's $T_{\rm CDW}$ = 202 K. Second, the intensity of $\omega_2$ mode diminishes as the CDW lattice loses coherence when the temperature approaches $T_{\rm CDW}$.
+The lower-frequency mode $\omega_2$ exhibits hallmark characteristics of a CDW amplitude mode.
+Its temperature dependence follows a mean-field-like behavior \cite{WKLee1988, LCui2017}: $\omega_2$ = $\omega_2(0) \times(1-T/T_{\rm CDW})^\beta$, with $\beta$ = 0.22, smaller than the mean-field value of 0.5 but consistent with the experimentally determined $T_{\rm CDW}$ = 202 K. In addition, the spectral weight of $\omega_2$ diminishes as temperature approaches $T_{\rm CDW}$, reflecting the gradual loss of long-range CDW coherence.
+Together, these observations establish $\omega_2$ as a direct probe of the stability and renormalization of the CDW lattice potential.

-The established interplay among low free carrier density, poor Coulomb screening, and exciton condensation in 1$T$-TiSe$_2$ offers a crucial platform to experimentally verify the electronic origin of its CDW.
-This can be achieved by modulating the ordered state through photoexcitation, as introducing excess carriers enhances Coulomb scattering, potentially disrupting the coherent exciton state and suppressing the ordered phase.
-To explore these photoinduced transient phase transitions \cite{LStojchevska2014}, we conducted a systematic study of the fluence-dependent ultrafast dynamics.